HL7/US-Core/input/pagecontent/clinical-notes.md

 Systems may support other categories as well.

 The vendors that participated in developing this guide did not differentiate between the Diagnostic Report categories of Imaging and Radiology in their servers.
-Therefore, client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.
+Therefore, Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

 The following **SHOULD** be exposed via DiagnosticReport
 * Imaging Narrative